Protein:

 Just before serving, stir in the basil.

-Homemade Red Curry Paste
+Making Homemade Red Curry Paste

 While you can certainly use the store bought red curry paste as described above, this dish is so much more flavorful if you take the time to make your own Red Curry Paste.
 This is pretty simple, but will require a trip to the Asian market to get a few of the key ingredients.
 The homemade curry paste will result in a curry with a heat level around a 2-⅗ on the authentic Thai heat scale, or a nice medium heat.
 Store-bought curry paste tends to be milder, close to a 1-⅖.

-Preparing the Red Curry Paste
+Red Curry Paste Ingredients

-Gather your ingredients.
 Zest your lime into a small bowl.
 For the lemongrass you will want to remove the tough outer layer or two to get to the more tender portion of the lemongrass.
 Chop the lemongrass and place it into the bowl with the lime zest.

+Remove the stems from the chiles and shake out the seeds.
+If using dried chiles, soak them in warm water for about 30 minutes.
 Crush the coriander seeds and black peppers in a mortar and pestle, or place in a bag and crush with the flat side of a meat tenderizer.

 Peel or slice off the tough portions of the galangal, then chop and place in the bowl with the lemongrass.
-Galangal has a much sharper, citrusy flavor than it's relative ginger.

 Blend the ingredients